chArslanTariq168/Media-deletion-plugin/README.md

 ```bash
 assignment/v1', '/delete_media/
 ```
-This API is also a POST request that requires an attachment ID.
+This API is also a POST request that requires an attachment ID("id" as a request param).
 The API will check whether the media is attached to any object and return the IDs of those objects if it is.
 If the media item is not attached to anything, the plugin will delete it and return a success message.